fungizhang/EVFeX/README.md

 # EVFeX
-The source code of EVFeX: An Efficient Vertical Federated XGBoost Algorithm Based on Optimized Secure Matrix Multiplication
+The Paper: EVFeX An Efficient Vertical Federated XGBoost Algorithm Based on Optimized Secure Matrix Multiplication

-The source code will be public soon!
+Due to the restrictions imposed by the commercial license, the source code is currently only accessible to reviewers.